lybdroid/framegen_games_compatibility/readme.md

-This repo contains games compatibility wiki for lybxlpsv's frame generation for android.
+This repository contains issues and wiki for game compatibility with lybxlpsv's frame generation for Android.

 [lybFrameGen Home Page](https://lybxlpsv.com/framegen/)